Artem Dovbyk: Midtjylland

-When Dnipro were relegated due to incurring debt, Dovbyk stayed with the club.
-He would go on to score 12 goals in 13 games in the Ukrainian Second League, gaining interest from foreign clubs, and in 2018 he joined Danish club FC Midtjylland on a free transfer.
-In 2018 with FC Midtjylland Dovbyk became a national champion and in 2019 becoming a national cup holder.
-On 2 September 2019, he was loaned out to Sønderjyske for the 2019–20 season.
-With Sønderjyske, Dovbyk for the second time became a Danish cup holder.
+Dovbyk's performances gained him interest from foreign clubs, and in 2018 he joined Danish outfit FC Midtjylland on a free transfer.
+There Dovbyk became a national champion in 2018, and in 2019 becoming a national cupwinner.
+On 2 September 2019, he was loaned out for the 2019–20 season to Sønderjyske, with whom he won a second Danish cup.